haiwen/seafile-admin-docs/manual/changelog/client-changelog.md

 ### 9.0.6 (2024/05/23)

 * Fix sync error icon in main window
-* Handle filename case conflicts better when downloading
+* Handle filename case conflicts better when downloading (don't download file with case conflicts)
 * Improve conflict handling in cloud file browser
 * Add sort library feature in main window
 * Support username and password when use SOCKS5 proxy
 * Requires at least version 2 encryption protocol when syncing an encrypted library (Thanks to Jonas Hofmann and Kien Tuong Truong from ETH Zurich)
 * Change local file permission when recieving unlock event from notification server
 * \[mac] Update system tray icon
+* \[linux] ensure only one seaf-daemon running for each account
+* \[linux] Support reading parameters from configuration file

 ### 9.0.5 (2024/03/05)